ManjunathChet/rshell/README.md

 file_a and fill it with `hello world` inside.
 Rshell does not create the file.

 * Rshell does not have the up-arrow down-arrow macro for command retrieval.

+LS:

+* `ls -l` does not support the OSX filetype recognition.

+* When ls -l is run on multiple directories, there are spaces missing between the sets.

+* Column sizes of output are all uniform.
+The width is based on the largest filename.

+* When `-a` and `-l` are run together, the total # is missing at the top.

+* The filenames are displayed with their parent folders in `ls -l`.

 ---